roberts-andy/RetailSynapseHack/Challenge-4.md

 * Total Transaction Amount for that store/month
 * Total Shipping Costs for that store/month

-> Hint: Don't pay attention to getting column names or details of te aggregations exactly correct.
+> Hint: Don't pay attention to getting column names or details of the aggregations exactly correct.
 Really the challenge is about transforming data into a curated data set.

 ## Resources and Links